cse-labs/res-edge-labs/labs/beta-labs/res-edge-labs/deploy-res-edge/README.md

 kic pods

-# wait for pods to get to Running
+# wait for pods to get to Running 1/1
 # ctl-c to exit
 kic pods --watch

 ```
+> The `--watch` flag will update the last line in the terminal output.
+Wait for the last line to read 'Running' after the 'ContainerCreating' status then `ctrl-c` to exit

 > The k3d cluster will run `in` your Codespace - no need for an external cluster